 - Building damage: Renters insurance is strictly for your personal possessions.
 It does not cover damage to the physical building that you live in.
 That would be covered by your landlord’s insurance.

 It is important to be aware of what your policy does and does not cover so that you do not face any unfortunate surprises later.

 Is Renters Insurance Required in Wyoming?

-Find Insurance Quotes in Wyoming
+How to Get Renters Insurance in Wyoming

 The average cost of renters insurance in Wyoming is just $147 per year.
 That is less than $13 a month.

 Of course, not everyone will pay the same for their renters insurance policy.
 Your rates may be higher or lower than average.
 But that’s why it’s best to shop around for policies from the best renters insurance companies in Wyoming.

 Local independent insurance agents make comparison shopping easy.
 They can obtain quotes from multiple insurance companies, and ensure that you’re getting your policy at a competitive price.